uclibs/digitization-workflow/digitization-project-initiation.md

 is to identify an advocate who will serve as project manager - this will often be the selector.
 Next, the project manager should work to identify what will be needed to successfully digitize the materials.
-Working with the Digital Content Team to complete the Digital Collection Project Profile will help to identify these project needs.
+Working with the Digital Collections Team to complete the Digital Collection Project Profile will help to identify these project needs.
 This is likely to include any of the following needs: